karlnapf/shogun-wiki/GSoC_2016_project_approx_kernels.md

  * Optional: Knowledge of Shogun's ```linalg``` interface [link](https://github.com/shogun-toolbox/shogun/wiki/README_linalg)

 ### Description
-Approximate kernel methods are becoming more and more popular.
-The provide means to scale up traditional kernel-based algorithms.
+Approximate kernel methods are becoming more and more popular, because they can "scale up" traditional kernel-based algorithms.
 The idea is to perform computations in an explicit approximate feature space, which has a simpler structure and an explicit (data independent) basis.
 Mathematically, this means that the underlying optimization problem is solved in its primal representation, rather than the dual one.
-As Shogun has one of its main focus on such large-scale kernel methods, this project is to polish, unify, and extend Shogun's kernel method implementations.
-The project is divided into two parts.
-Improving existing algorithms, and adding some state-of-the-art methods.
+Large-scale kernel methods are already a main focus of Shogun and therefor this project aims to polish, unify, and extend Shogun's kernel method implementations.
+The project is divided into two parts: improving our existing algorithms, and adding some state-of-the-art methods.

 ### Details